tRowans/flip-gpu/README.md

-Source code and data for the simulations of flip, p-flip, BP, and p-BP appearing in [arXiv link].
+Source code and data for simulations of flip, p-flip, BP, and p-BP.

 Code used for flip and p-flip sims can be found in branch "main".
 Code used for BP and p-BP sims can be found in branch "p-BP".